'imaginative and fun to watch'

-The taxi driver, a witness to countless dramas, has seen it all unfold on the backseat of their cab.
+Premiered at LIF 2025 Taxi Tales follows the taxi driver, a witness to countless dramas and who has seen it all unfold on the backseat of their cab.
 Therapist, confidant – passengers bare their souls under the flickering city lights.

 Friday performers: